ToastedNub/Weed-Growers-Guide-AIO/README.md

  - For your plant to grow as healthy as it can during the Vegging Stage, you will want to use [Gaia Green All Purpose](https://a.co/d/iAh2A5G), or any approved 4-4-4 mix.
  - For the Flowering Stage you will want to use [Gaia Green Power Bloom](https://a.co/d/1zMfADi), or any approved 2-8-4 mix.
  - You will want to flush your plant of all nutrients before harvest, meaning water it without giving it any nutrients for the last 3-4 weeks of flower.
+ - You will also want to use [Worm Castings](https://a.co/d/2gGIPZO) or any other animal waste for every feeding, this will boost plant growth.
  - You do not want to use liquid or synthetic nutrients, that can lead to nutrient burn in your plant, and can often lead to the plant just dying completely.
+ - Feed your plants the recommended ammount on the package, every 4 weeks.
+ - Do not feet your for the last 4-6 weeks of flower.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------